irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 - Shotgunzz. https://pd2builder.netlify.app/?s=010010wt4Xxk0-81010-41c3&p=8&a=6&t=9&d=0
 Use highly damaging shotguns to gain kills reliably every 1 second or so, maintaining high armor level.
 Use melee to refill your health whenever you need to, and don't be afraid to get up close and personal with enemies.
 Weapons to use:
 900 or 450 damage class primary shotgun, modded for accuracy, with default or flechette ammunition.
 Use high DPS secondary shotgun with default ammo as secondary to deal, or help dealing with, bulldozers, if your bloodthirst stacks are low.
-Try to rely on melee or your throwable javeln when dealing with bulldozers.
+Try to rely on melee or your throwable javelin when dealing with bulldozers.

 -----